Comerzzia/demo-stacks/README.md

-## Repositorio para stacks de Docker de entornos demo
+## Repository for demo stacks on Docker
 ---